Special NOLA Fray Addendum for Spring 2018

 Kickball, originally called “Kick Baseball”, was invented around 1917 by Nicholas C. Seuss; Supervisor of Cincinnati Park Playgrounds in Cincinnati, Ohio.
 Around 1920-1921 “Kick Ball” was used by physical education teachers in Public Schools to teach young boys and girls the basics of baseball.

 Since its creation kickball has continued to grow in popularity and in the late 1990’s began to enter into the adult social sports realm.
 Spearheaded by a DC start-up Kickball for adults has spread across the country with groups in nearly every major city getting in on the fun!

 First and foremost all NOLA Fray leagues are 50% Social and 50% Sport.
-We expect individuals to respect the league’s culture of fair and fun play.
+We do have officials; however, we expect individuals to respect the league’s culture of fair and fun play.
 Foul language and rough play will not be tolerated and individuals who cannot adhere to our standards of fair play and sportsmanship may be asked to leave the league.
-NOLA Fray wants everyone to have a fun and be social while enjoying a great sport.
-Our staff will do whatever they can to make sure all players are having fun.
+NOLA Fray wants everyone to have fun and be social while enjoying a great sport.
+NOLA Fray will do whatever they can to make sure all players are having fun.

 NOLA Fray is proud to relieve captains of the burden of paying for full teams.
 While captains and players are able to prepay for additional players and or full teams, it is not a requirement for participation in our leagues.
 We welcome individual player payments.

 We are also proud to welcome those who do not have a full team (small groups and free agents) to participate in our league.

 Our primary mission is to make it easier for people to have fun and get involved with social sports and these policies help accomplish that goal.